 The armor in the climactic battle with the Nazis was authentic medieval armor, previously used in Camelot (1967) and El Cid (1961).
 When any item of armor was to be destroyed, exact fiberglass replicas were created and used.

-The Sherman Brothers wrote two songs that never made it past preproduction despite Richard M. Sherman's protests.
+Richard M. Sherman and Robert B. Sherman wrote two songs that never made it past preproduction despite Richard's protests.
 The first, "The Fundamental Element," had Miss Price explain her kindly philosophy to the children after turning Charlie into a rabbit.
 The second was a Music Hall pastiche called "Solid Citizen," which Miss Price would have sung to distract King Leonidas and get the magic star; ultimately, the soccer game replaced it.
-Both of them went unheard until demos performed by Richard M. Sherman appeared on the CD soundtrack reissue.
+Both of them went unheard until demos performed by Richard Sherman appeared on the CD soundtrack reissue.

 The film premiered at the Radio City Music Hall in New York City, a booking which had serious repercussions.
 The Music Hall's Christmas stage show ran so long, whatever film premiered there had to be under two hours.
 After much debate, Disney cut the film down to 117 minutes rather than cancel the booking.
 After seeing the same thing happen to The Happiest Millionaire (1967) and The One and Only, Genuine, Original Family Band (1968), the Sherman Brothers decided not to renew their contract with Disney.
 In 1995, Scott MacQueen, who headed Disney's restoration department, discovered that two of the cut songs, "With a Flair" and "A Step in the Right Direction" were still on the soundtrack album and quoted throughout the underscore.
 When he learned the extent of the film's edits, he persuaded Disney to reconstruct the longer cut.